-White Boxer puppy cost
+White Boxer Puppy Cost

+Boxer puppy prices range from $600 to over $2,000.
 You may pay less for a white Boxer since these puppies are not eligible for the conformation show ring, or for breeding.

-Choosing a white Boxer dog puppy
+Choosing a White Boxer Puppy

 Whether you are seeking a white male or a white female Boxer puppy, you should first and foremost focus on picking the healthiest possible Boxer puppy.

-Only work with a Boxer breeder who is willing to show proof that all genetic health tests have been completed and that the puppies have been given all required vaccinations.
+Look for a bright-eyed, clear-eared, clear-nosed puppy with healthy skin and coat.
+Only go with a Boxer breeder who is willing to show proof that all genetic health tests have been completed and that the puppies have been given all required vaccinations.

 In addition, a reputable breeder should give you an initial guarantee of health and a take-back option if your new white Boxer puppy does not work out for any reason.

-Adopting a white Boxer dog
+Adopting a White Boxer Dog

 We are not so far removed from the days when white dogs would be put down simply for being white.